Off-the-beaten-path 8 Day Summer Vacation Package | Iceland’s South Coast, Westfjords & Highlands

-As an alternative to Landmannalaugar, you could opt in for a day tour to the Valley of Þórsmörk, equally famed for its incredible natural landscapes.
-You can choose between an affordable 4WD bus trip or a more intimate Super Jeep version of either routes.
+As an alternative to Landmannalaugar, you could opt-in for a day tour to the Valley of Þórsmörk, equally famed for its incredible natural landscapes.
+You can choose between an affordable 4WD bus trip or a more intimate Super Jeep version of either route.

 Due to the accessibility of mountain roads, tours to highlands won't be available until June.
 If the highland options are not available during your travel dates, your personal travel agent will find something else to your liking.

 Today, there are a variety of memorable experiences available to you.
-If you opt for the most famous spa in Iceland, the Blue Lagoon, it will be arranged on this day for you to fully relax after many days of outdoor adventure.
+If you opt for the most famous spa in Iceland, the Blue Lagoon, it will be arranged on this day for you to relax after many days of outdoor adventure fully.

 The Blue Lagoon is the perfect location to start wrapping up your holiday, allowing you to sit back, soak and relax with a head full of memories.
-Not only does the spa boast serene, aquamarine and geothermally heated water, it is also abundant in healing silica mud, known for its incredible medicinal properties on the skin.
+The spa boast serene, aquamarine, and geothermally heated water.
+It is also abundant in healing silica mud, known for its incredible medicinal properties on the skin.

-Those travellers not yet ready to abandon the physical adventure can move their Blue Lagoon visit to their arrival or departure day and opt for one of several exciting tours on offer.
-One option might be taking a riding trip on the back of the renown Icelandic horse, a breed known for its reliability, pony-like stature and five unique gaits.
+Those travelers not yet ready to abandon the physical adventure can move their Blue Lagoon visit to their arrival or departure day and opt for one of several exciting tours on offer.
+One option might be taking a riding trip on the back of the renowned Icelandic horse, a breed known for its reliability, pony-like stature, and five unique gaits.

 Horseback riding in Iceland offers the opportunity to see the countryside in an entirely new way, a fact that is just as true for your second possible tour option—a geothermal helicopter tour!
-Flying high over Iceland’s eclectic landscapes, you will quickly realise that ‘flightseeing’ is, perhaps, the most luxurious and breathtaking means of taking in the country’s feature.
+Flying high over Iceland’s eclectic landscapes, you will quickly realize that ‘flightseeing’ is, perhaps, the most luxurious and breathtaking means of taking in the country’s features.

-Your final option is to take a full day to the gorgeous, mystical and distinctive Snæfellsnes Peninsula, an area known for its rugged coastlines, volcanic craters and fascinating history.
-Travelling here, you will experience such features as Snæfellsjökull glacier (as made famous in Jules Verne’s “Journey to the Centre of the Earth”), Lóndrangar bird cliffs and Djúpalónssandur black pebble beach.
+Your final option is to take a full day to the gorgeous, mystical, and distinctive Snæfellsnes Peninsula, an area known for its rugged coastlines, volcanic craters, and fascinating history.
+Traveling here, you will experience such features as Snæfellsjökull glacier (as made famous in Jules Verne’s “Journey to the Centre of the Earth”), Lóndrangar bird cliffs, and Djúpalónssandur black pebble beach.